sulfuror/rescript-sh/README.md

 At the same time I have to give credit to the original script made for Borg at this site: https://blog.andrewkeech.com/posts/170718_borg.html

-My intentios is not to steal someone elses work so that's why I need to disclose the original source.
+My intention is not to steal someone elses work so that's why I need to disclose the original source.
 I found all sources in this Reddit thread: https://www.reddit.com/r/ScriptSwap/comments/7v7vby/restic_backup_script/